 - circumstances have changed to the extent that the direction is no longer appropriate (for example, changes in medical science mean the direction should not be acted upon).

 In those circumstances a health professional will not be liable for failing to comply with the Directive.
-The health professional will therefore need some other form of authority to determine treatment, for example, by obtaining consent from the substitute decision-maker to provide or withhold treatment.
+The health professional will need to some other authority to decide about treatment, for example, consent from the person’s substitute decision-maker.